julianeisel/bWidgets/docs/current_ui_code_vs_bwidgets.md

 handling) of widgets.
 For example a theme/style could make Blender's unconventional number-widgets use a conventional design for those who want it.

+There is another big benefit to take from such a flexible styling system: UIs for usage in virtual reality worlds could be just another style.
+A style that makes buttons bigger, easier to read and easier to operate via handheld controllers.

 ## Themes can't inherit nicely

 Depending on where widgets are drawn, they may need to use different theme